 Not too shabby for a two-person tent with mesh walls and a nylon floor.

-The "trail weight" drops 10 oz to come down to 2 lbs 15 oz, but you're going to want that compression bag, at the minimum, to make this as small as possible in your pack.
+The "trail weight" drops 10 oz to come down to 2 lbs 15 oz.

 I'd a much easier time fitting three smaller items into my pack, opposed to one larger item.
 The main compression bag is made from sil-ny, while the pole and stake stuff sacks - despite this being a lightweight tent - are made from regular nylon, with full-size plastic cinches.